 DESY is one of the world's leading accelerator centers that develops, builds and operates large particle accelerators.
 These accelerators produce photon beams which are used to investigate the structure of matter.
 The ring accelerator PETRA III is a storage-ring based X-ray radiation source that produces X-rays of an exceptionally high brilliance.

 Toroids are used in accelerators to measure beam charge.
-They are basically a kind of transformer where the beam can be considered as primary circuit inducing a current in the secondary winding.
-Figure 1 shows a model of such a non destructive beam current monitor.
+They are basically a kind of transformer where the beam can be considered as a primary circuit inducing a current in the secondary winding.
+Figure 1 shows a model of such a non-destructive beam current monitor.
 It consists of beam tube, ceramic, bellow, core and holders.
 The bellow is shielded with an elongated tube, and a spring separates the volume of the tube from the volume between the tube and the bellow....

 Courtesy of DESY, Hamburg, Germany

 CST PARTICLE STUDIO® (CST PS), together with the thermal solver of CST MPHYSICS® STUDIO (CST MPS), can be used to investigate the thermal environment of this setup.
 The energy loss of the beam is simulated with CST PS wake field solver (WAK) to calculate the induced heat load in the toroid.
 The stationary thermal solver is then used to simulate the maximum temperature in the device.

 The induced power in the toroid is calculated as follows:

 Pmax = Imax Q kloss = Imax2 t kloss / Nmin (1)

 where Imax = 100 mA is the beam current, t = 7.685µ s the accelerator revolution time, Nmin = 40 the number of bunches in the accelerator, and Q and k are beam charge and wake loss factor respectively.